-Minorca offers many attractions such as beautiful sandy coves, archaeological sites, excellent water sport facilities and unspoiled, remarkable sceneries.
+Minorca offers many attractions such as beautiful sandy coves, archaeological sites, excellent water sports facilities, and unspoiled, remarkable sceneries.

-> Mahon popularly known as Mao, is the capital of Minorca.
+Mahon popularly known as Mao, is the capital of Minorca.
 It is located on the east coast, which still remains with an impression of the British occupation, from the 18th century.
-It has an old colonial flavour in its architecture with Georgian town houses along with Spanish apartments.
-This city has one of the best natural harbours in the Mediterranean Sea.
-Attractions to watch out for are the Mansion House and Golden Farm, the Xoriguer Gin Distillery and the church Esglesia de Santa Maria la Major.
-Here you can also find some of the best restaurants and cafes of Minorca.
+It has an old colonial flavor in its architecture with Georgian townhouses along with Spanish apartments.
+This city has one of the best natural harbors in the Mediterranean Sea.
+Attractions to watch out for are the Mansion House and Golden Farm, the Xoriguer Gin Distillery, and the church Esglesia de Santa Maria la Major.
+Here you can also find some of the best restaurants and cafes in Minorca.

-> Naveta dels Tudons
+Naveta dels Tudons

 Naveta dels Tudons is considered as the cathedral of prehistoric monuments that was constructed around 1,500 B.C.
 It is one of the famous navetas on the island located just outside Ciutadella and is surrounded by many mysterious legends.
 This monument has a horseshoe-shaped layout and the outside indicates the shape of upside-down boat.
 It is 13.6 m long with a maximum width of 6.40 m and height of 4.5 m.

 This is known to be the largest prehistoric town of the Balearic Islands.
 Located between the village of Alaior and the Son Bou beach in the south of Minorca, the village features many interesting ancient ruins.
 Attractions include a defensive wall guarding three talaiots (stone towers), a temple made of stone, and pillared naves.
 The site also consists of a dolmen burial chamber.